TheChymera/chymeric_tutorials/source/_posts/2014-07-23-per-attack-risk-dice-odds.markdown

 ### (1,1)

-Here calculations become easier since there is no possibility of a tie:
+Here calculations become easier since there is no possibility of a tie: $\Pr(T|(a,d)) = 0$.
-$$
-\Pr(T|(a,d)) = 0
-$$
-Further we sum the probabilities of the attacker winning, contingent on the 6 possible and equally probable defender die outcomes:
+Further, we sum the probabilities of the attacker winning, contingent on the 6 possible and equally probable defender die outcomes:

 $$
 \Pr(V|(a,d)) = \frac{1}{6}\sum_{n=1}^6 \frac{6-n}{6} = 0.41(6)